-- Low-grade fever (<100.5° F) for about a week - Small amount of blood or fluid leaking from the surgical site - Bruising, swelling & discoloration in the involved limb or adjacent areas of the body - Mild numbness surrounding the wound site, possibly for 6-9 months
+- Low-grade fever (<101.4° F) for about a week. - Small amount of blood or clear fluid leaking from the surgical site. - Bruising, swelling and discoloration in the involved limb or adjacent areas of the body. - Mild numbness surrounding the wound site, possibly for multiple months.

 The following reactions are abnormal.
-If you should have any of the following symptoms, please contact our office or go to the nearest emergency room:
+If you should have any of the following symptoms, please contact us or go to the nearest emergency room:

-- Fever $> 100.5^{\circ}$ F
+- Fever of $> 101.4^{\circ}$ F

-- Progressively increasing pain
+- Progressively increasing pain not improved by rest, ice, elevation, and medication

 - Excessive bleeding

 - Persistent nausea and vomiting

 - Excessive dizziness

 - Persistent headache

 - Red, swollen, oozing incision sites